perfana/perfana-docs/docs/administration/administration.md

 ---
 To add a `report panel` to the `reporting template` fo a `profile` click `Add panel`.
 Learn [here](/docs/testconfiguration/testconfiguration.html#reporting-template) how to add a `report panel`.

+### Links

+A `profile` can be used to automatically add [links](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#links) for test runs with matching tags.

 ## License